-- A study of global water problems has been going on for a Α. considerable time.
+- Α. A study of global water problems has been going on for a considerable time.
 However, these studies logically direct themselves to problems connected to water shortage with special emphasis on regions where such a shortage occurs.
 Some of these studies were initiated as a reaction to the unjust view of global water problems taken, for instance, in the preparatory work carried out before the World Population Conference in Bucharest in 1974.
 For this conference the Swedish delegation prepared a special document "Impact of Water Resources on Population".
 It was, to some extent, based on a paper published in the international journal "Ambio", How Can We Cope With the Water Resources Situation by the Year 2015.
 Next step in this series of activities was the publication of a book, Water for a Starving World, issued as information for the UN Water Conference held in Mar del Plata, Argentina, this year.
 The report, Resources-Needs-Problems, was also prepared for this conference at the request of UN and IFIAS (International Federation of Institutes of Advanced Studies).
 It gives a global view of the water resources/water use situation and discusses the problems of today. - B. Another project of an international scale may also be mentioned here.
-This is the joint scientific undertaking of UNESCO and the Department of Water Resources Engineering, University of Lund, namely preparation of a state-of-the-art report for the Workshop on "Socio-economic Aspects of Urban Hydrology".
-This workshop was held in November, 1976 at the University of Lund.

-In order to give examples of some water c. studies at the national level, let me mention some projects going on at the Department of Water Resources Engineering, University of Lund, although they do not deal precisely with mathematical modelling of water demands.
+This is the joint scientific undertaking of UNESCO and the Department of Water Resources Engineering, University of Lund, namely preparation of с.
+In order to give examples of some water studies at the national level, let me mention some projects going on at the Department of Water Resources Engineering, University of Lund, although they do not deal precisely with mathematical modelling of water demands.
 However, two research projects with definite links to this topic have just been started.
 The first project, financially supported mainly by the Committee for Future Oriented Research, is concerned with description and overview of the problems and conflicts emerging in the use of Swedish water resources (introductory phase).
 The study should be interdisciplinary but with main emphasis on socio-economic problems.
-In the next phase of this project, detailed studies will be undertaken on specific problems that The project are regarded as important in the overview. is essential in view of the increasing competition between different water uses in Sweden, especially between domestic, recreational and agricultural uses as was mentioned above.
+In the next phase of this project, detailed studies will be undertaken on specific problems that are regarded as important in the overview.
+The project is essential in view of the increasing competition between different water uses in Sweden, especially between domestic, recreational and agricultural uses as was mentioned above.
 Part of the study is financed by the Swedish Agency for Research Cooperation with Developing Countries.
 This fact makes the study relevant not only to the situation in Sweden but also in developing countries, primarily East Africa and Southern Asia.